WtfJoke/podreplica-operator/README.md

-# Ordered Chaos Monkey Operator
+# PodReplica Operator
-This k8 operator is created for demonstrating purpose using the [operator-sdk](https://github.com/operator-framework/operator-sdk).
+This k8 operator is created for demonstrating purpose using the [operator-sdk](https://github.com/operator-framework/operator-sdk) in version `v0.11.0`.
 It introduces a new Custom Ressource Definition (CRD) "PodReplica".
 It works like a regular k8 deployment.

 ### Run locally (instead of Build & Publish)
 Register CRD:

-`kubectl create -f deploy/crds/app_v1alpha1_podreplica_crd.yaml`
+`kubectl create -f deploy/crds/app.example.com_podreplicas_crd.yaml`

 Set operator name as environment variable